 The robust software allows its users to keep track of various claims throughout the overall revenue cycle; thus it provides a streamlined management process to the practice.

 This feature offered by the robust PM software automates the procedure of medical billing and during the process also verifies the insurance coverage of the patient and eligibility.
-All this happens in real-time.
+All this happens in real time.

-With Practice Management Software, electronic reminders can be automatically sent to the patients via email or SMS.
+With Practice Management Software, electronic reminders can be automatically sent to patients via email or SMS.
 This procedure helps reduce the number of patients who don’t show up and also maintains an optimum level of fixed appointments at any point.

 The appointments of different patients can be easily customized with color-coding etc., which indicates the appointment provider, duration, and time.